Finspire13/DeepReg/docs/source/docs/cli.md

   The path must end with `.ckpt`.

-  By default, it starts training from a random initialization.
+  By default it starts training from a random initialization.

   Example usage:

   - `--ckpt_path weights-epoch2.ckpt` for reloading the given checkpoint.

-- **Log directory**:
+- **Output directory**:

-  `--log_dir`, specifies the log directory for logging output information and results.

-  By default, it is `logs` under the package root.
+  `--log_dir` or `-l`, specifies the directory name to save logs.

+  The directory will be under `logs/`.

+  By default it creates a timestamp-named directory, e.g. `logs/20200810-194042/`.

   Example usage:

-  - `--log_dir logs` for specifying the log directory `logs/` under current directory.

-- **Experiment name**:

-  `--exp_name` or `-n`, specifies the name of an experiment (every time a training or a prediction is run), which will be used together with the log directory (via `log_dir`) to specify the sub-folder that saves the output information and results from individual experiments (runs).

-  If this is not provided, it creates a timestamp-named sub-folder under the `log_dir`, by default, e.g. `logs/20200810-194042/`.

-  Example usage:

-  - `--exp_name test --log_dir logs` for saving under `logs/test/`.
-  - `--log_dir logs` for saving under `logs/20210101-120000/`, assuming
-    `20210101-120000` is current time.
-  - `--exp_name test` for saving under `DeepReg/logs/test/`, assuming `DeepReg` is the package root.
+  - `--log_dir test` for saving under `logs/test/`.

-- **Maximum number of epochs**:

-  `--max_epochs`, specifies the maximum number of epochs for training and overwrites the value defined in the configuration.

-  By default, the value is -1, meaning the number of epochs will be defined by configuration.

-  Example usage:

-  - `--max_epochs 2` for run training only for two epochs.

 ### Output